Building a case for the DAWN DOAC dashboard in your Anticoagulation Stewardship Program

 According to the U.S. Bureau of Labor Statistics, as of May 2023 the mean annual salary for a PharmD is circa $135,000 per annum.
 If we assume 250 working days, this gives a daily salary cost of $540.

-Review Method | No of charts reviewed per day | DOAC interventions per day (based on 10% of patients having an off-label DOAC dose) | Cost per DOAC intervention (Salary / working days / interventions per day) | No of days to review patient population | Total cost (PharmD daily cost * no days to review population OR those patients flagged for review) |
+| Review Method | No of charts reviewed per day | DOAC interventions per day (based on 10% of patients having an off-label DOAC dose) | Cost per DOAC intervention (Salary / working days / interventions per day) | No of days to review patient population | Total cost (PharmD daily cost * no days to review population OR those patients flagged for review) |

-Conventional chart review process (20 minutes each – all patients) | 24 | 2.4 | $225.00 | 625 | $337,500.00 |
+| Conventional chart review process (20 minutes each – all patients) | 24 | 2.4 | $225.00 | 625 | $337,500.00 |

-IN THE CONVENTIONAL CHART REVIEW EXAMPLE ABOVE THE ENTIRE PATIENT POPULATION MUST BE REVIEWED INCREASING COSTS | |||||
+| IN THE CONVENTIONAL CHART REVIEW EXAMPLE ABOVE THE ENTIRE PATIENT POPULATION MUST BE REVIEWED INCREASING COSTS | |||||

-DAWN DOAC Dashboard (15 minutes each – flagged patients only) | 32 | 19 | $28.00 | 47 | $25,380.00 |
+| DAWN DOAC Dashboard (15 minutes each – flagged patients only) | 32 | 19 | $28.00 | 79 | $42,660.00 |

-IN THE DAWN DOAC DASHBOARD EXAMPLE ABOVE ONLY PATIENTS FLAGGED WITH QUESTIONABLE PRESCRIBING NEED A REVIEW, DRASTICALLY DECREASING TIME AND COST |
+| IN THE DAWN DOAC DASHBOARD EXAMPLE ABOVE ONLY PATIENTS FLAGGED WITH QUESTIONABLE PRESCRIBING NEED A REVIEW, DRASTICALLY DECREASING TIME AND COST | |||||

-To review a 15,000 DOAC population using the DOAC Dashboard approach compared to manual chart reviews would save the health system c$310,000.00 (many more times the cost of the software providing an outstanding return on investment).
+To review a 15,000 DOAC population using the DOAC Dashboard approach compared to manual chart reviews would save the health system c$300,000.00 (many more times the cost of the software providing an outstanding return on investment).

-Even accounting for the cost of the DOAC Dashboard software it is 8 times cheaper to identify and intervene on inappropriate DOAC prescription using the DAWN DOAC Dashboard approach.
+Meaning it is 8 times cheaper to identify and intervene on inappropriate DOAC prescription using the DAWN DOAC Dashboard approach.

 Reduce adverse patient events for improved care and even more cost savings